StorjOld/heartbeat/README.md

 ##### PySwPriv

 This is the same as SwPriv but written in pure python.
-It is significantly slower (understandably) but provides the same functionality.
+It is significantly slower (understandably) but provides basically the same functionality.

 #### Installation